Great Moments in Travel History – July 2015

-Amelia Earheart, the first woman to fly solo across the Atlantic, was born on July 24, 1898.
+Amelia Earhart, the first woman to fly solo across the Atlantic, was born on July 24, 1898.

 The Grand Hotel Rimini opened on July 1, 1908, in Rimini, Italy.
-The five-star hotel became world-famous after Italian director Federico Fellini included it in several of his films.
-It was recognized as a national monument in 1994, and is still in operation today.
+The hotel became world-famous after Italian director Federico Fellini included it in several of his films.
+It was recognized as a national monument in 1994, and is still in operation.

 On July 27, 1909, Orville Wright piloted the first official test flight of the U.S. Army’s first airplane at Fort Myer, Virginia.
 The flight lasted approximately one hour and 12 minutes.

 The British dirigible Airship R-34 completed the first crossing of the Atlantic on July 6, 1919.
 The lighter-than-air craft flew to New York from East Fortune in Scotland.

 The first flight of the Douglas DC-1 took place on July 1, 1933.